cjwit/banjo_build/banjo_build.md

 The easiest way to do this (by far) is to use a spindle sander for the inside and band saw for the outside, but those are expensive.
 (Lots of videos use a lathe with a giant chuck or big old piece of wood glued to paper to hold it on, though.)

-You just run the outside through the bandsaw to get a rough circle, then pop each octogon over the spindle and hog out wood until you have a circle.
+You just run the outside through the bandsaw to get a rough circle, then pop each octagon over the spindle and hog out wood until you have a circle.
 No worries about cleaning things up yet.
 That will come after gluing.

 I can think of a few ways to do it without those specific power tools.
 Sawing the angles off until you get close to the outer ring size isn't a big deal.
 A coping saw should do the trick for the inside.
-You could also use a hand saw to "kerf" the insize with little cuts right up to the line, then use a chisel to knock out the waste wood.
+You could also use a hand saw to "kerf" the inside with little cuts right up to the line, then use a chisel to knock out the waste wood.

 ### Gluing up the rim